Skip to main content

 Remove Hand Gestures

-When present, this feature eliminates any features in your avatar's non-vrcfury controllers that use hand gestures.
+When present, this component eliminates any features in your avatar's non-VRCFury controllers that use hand gestures.
 This is useful if you'd like to implement your own hand gestures with VRCFury, don't want them to conflict with ones that came with a base avatar, and don't want to edit them manually.

 Senky Gesture Driver

-This feature sets up gestures the way that Senky likes them!
+This component sets up gestures the way that Senky likes them!
 Probably not super useful for you, unless you want this very specific gesture hand layout.

 Toes Puppet

-Given an animation for up, down, and out, this creates a puppet for toe control in your menu.
+Given an action for down, up and splay, this creates a puppet for toe control in your menu.

 When-Talking State

-This is a very simple feature which activates the given animation only while the user is "talking" (with any viseme).
+This is a very simple component which activates the given action(s) only while the user is "talking" (with any viseme).